 The Argentine striker insists he is happy in Manchester and expressed his delight at the return of fellow countryman Carlos Tevez to the club

-Reports suggest Real Madrid is lining up a move for the 23-year-old but the striker has been quick to quash the rumors.
+Reports suggest Real Madrid are lining up a move for the 23-year-old but the striker has been quick to quash the rumours.

 "No no, all of that, no," he told reporters.
 "The truth is that I am happy here, happy with my fellow players and the rest of the staff.